 Voices of Katrina, a documentary reported and narrated by Barry for Prime Time Radio.
 It was broadcast in 2007, on the second anniversary of Hurricane Katrina.
 Produced by Rachel McCarthy.

 Podcasts and interviews

 Living in Poverty, a 2010 conversation between Barry and Prime Time Radio’s Mike Cuthbert about seniors at the economic margin.
 Includes audio clips of three family matriarchs interviewed by Barry.

-Barry discusses blogging, journalism, and ethics during a 2009 StutterTalk podcast; discusses radio documentaries, teaching, and body image during a 2011 StutterTalk podcast; and discusses journalism, radio, and his encounter with Joseph Biden during a 2011 Stuttering is Cool podcast.
+Listen to a series of interviews for the StutterTalk podcast that Barry conducted in 2013 during the 10th World Congress of People who Stutter in Lunteren, The Netherlands.
+Also, Barry discusses blogging, journalism, and ethics during a 2009 StutterTalk podcast; discusses radio documentaries, teaching, and body image during a 2011 StutterTalk podcast; and discusses journalism, radio, and his encounter with Joseph Biden during a 2011 Stuttering is Cool podcast.